normal-computing/.github/profile/README.md

 ## Welcome 👋

-[Normal Computing](https://normalcomputing.ai) is pioneering AI that thinks deeply to solve the world's most critical applications.
+We are on a mission to make AI universally scalable and useful.

-Normal develops full-stack technology to unlock nuanced understanding and complex reasoning in AI through algorithms and infrastructure which enable reliability, adaptivity, and auditable control.
+[Normal Computing](https://normalcomputing.ai) develops full-stack technology to unlock nuanced understanding and complex reasoning in AI through algorithms and infrastructure which enable reliability, adaptivity, and auditable control.
+For the benefit of humanity, organizations, and enterprise.

 ## 🌈 Contributing